Last Updated on 21 August 2024 by Cycloscope

 Vwaza Wildlife Reserve is an area of marsh and plain with a few rocky outcrops, it measures 400 sq miles (1000 sq km) and lies along the Zambian border north-west of Mzuzu.
 There are 2,000 elephants, many hippos, crocodiles, buffaloes, cranes, storks, and many other animals (more than 300 species of birds have been recorded).

-The camp is located on the shores of the lake/marsh, it’s very common to see the passage of herds of elephants and buffaloes straight from your porch.
-A band of hippos lives nearby, always on-sight.
+The camp is located on the shores of the lake/marsh, and it’s very common to see the passage of herds of elephants and buffaloes straight from your porch.
+A band of hippos lives nearby, always in sight.

 Other Places to Visit and Tourist Attractions in Malawi